Brand Measurement Case Studies

 1.93x Incremental ROAS

-6-month causal holdout testing strictly brand advertising and brand creative.
+6-month causal holdout.
 Platform showed 0.91x blended ROAS for DR during the same period.
 Revenue lift over 2x higher than all of direct response.
 Brick-and-mortar lift 2x larger than e-commerce.

 Outdoor Gear (Wholesale)